• In – line inspection :

 • Up-grading of Pressure Reducing & Metering stations :

 Up-grading activities of this project covered About 44 sites feeding the most important customers in electric sector, fertilizer plants, cement factories, …. the project aims at the following : - Renewing of instruments & control devices using the latest technology products for better and more flexible operation, control and local remote monitoring of the gas plants. - securing proper performance to gas stations. - Increasing the capacity of some stations. - Supporting the stand-by facilities for the critical customers. - Reviewing gas measurement system to maintain proper accuracy.
-GASCO upgraded 40 stations since its establishment in March 1997 till the end of year 2012
+GASCO upgraded 40 stations since its establishment in March 1997 till the end year 2013.

 • Up-grading of valve rooms: